The Psychon Theory

 A robot which regularly fills up with electricity at a wall socket, does not perceive the socket.
 A prerequisite of perception is a perceiving subject.
-The behaviour of the robot is only mechanistically determined, though it is purposeful.
-However, this doesn't mean that mechanistic laws are enough to explain purposeful behaviour, since the origin of such robots cannot be expained by such laws.
+The behavior of the robot is only mechanistically determined, though it is purposeful.
+However, this doesn't mean that mechanistic laws are enough to explain purposeful behavior, since the origin of such robots cannot be explained by such laws.

 A lot is written about computer systems with learning capacity, but this is no real (creative) learning capacity.
 It is limited to a predetermined range and consists primarily in adapting parameters and collecting further data.
 Uncompromising reductionists find themselves compelled to attribute consciousness to computers.
 The many obvious and fundamental differences between the brain and computers are ignored.

 Many philosophers and scientists of the past were amazed at the complexity of life.
 Nowadays we know that this complexity is much higher than past philosophers could ever have dreamt.
 Living beings are structured at all levels down to the subatomic.
 Simple living cells surpass in complexity whole factories.
 Even so, many scientists think that random thermal motions (with energy minimization and entropy maximization) together with other currently accepted physical laws are enough to explain life.